What is the future of stress testing?

 The actual societal response to the Covid-19 crisis, paired with the response to the Great Financial Crisis points out towards another problematic element of stress testing frameworks.
 In the recent Speech by Isabel Schnabel Member of the Executive Board of the ECB she discussed the very important role that governments have played in the handling of the economic and financial “side-effects” of the pandemic.

-While few people would question the wisdom, rationality and outright necessity of public sector intervention in the current circumstances, the exercise has significant collateral damage in the conceptual frameworks underpinning stress testing and financial risk management, namely the notion of an arms-length, private entity that assesses and underwrites business risk - for profit.
+While few people would question the wisdom, rationality and outright necessity of public sector intervention in the current circumstances, the exercise has significant collateral damage in the conceptual frameworks underpinning stress testing and financial risk management, namely the notion of the financial system being intermediated by arms-length operating private entities that assess and underwrite various types of Business Risk for profit.

 As a concrete example: A pandemic has a major impact on mobility risk, the ability of people to go about, to perform (among others) economic activities.
 The patterns of mobility that we pursue are not happening in vacuo but are explicitly underwritten (e.g. through financing and subsidies for airlines or all other mobility technologies).

-The stress testing frameworks of 2031 should be able to navigate the confusing pattern of liabilities emerging out of many decades of unsustainable economic activity.
+The stress testing frameworks of 2031 should be able to navigate the comingled pattern of liabilities emerging out of many decades of unsustainable economic activity and clearly articulate the role and ability of the public sector to absorb privately underwritten business risks.

 Digitisation, Decentralization, Shadow Banking and Stress Testing the Crypto-Economy